darrylwest/aws-commons/README.md

 	var opts = {
 		keyfile:'path/to/file'
 	};

 	var factory = AWSCommonsFactory.createInstance( opts );

 Factory methods are used to create instances of AWS services.
 Examples include:

 	// create an S3 connection
 	var s3 = factory.createS3Connection();

 	// create an SES email connection
-	var ses = factory.createSESTransport();
+	var ses = factory.createSESConnection();

 	// create a connection to SQS
 	var sqs = createSQSConnection();

 ## S3 Utilities

 S3 utilities include small classes to read and copy file(s) from a file system to a specified S3 bucket, read object(s) from a specified bucket and watch a bucket for object updates.
 Utilities are separated into stateful class objects with public callback methods to enable override at various steps.
 Objects are evented to fire progress, complete and error events.

 ### CopyToS3